Samuel Schwarz (historian): Death and legacy

 Schwarz died in Lisbon on 10 June 1953, shortly after his wife Agatha's death.

 After his death Schwarz's library of mainly Judaism-related books—including 32 incunabula and 10,000 other rare books—was sold to the Portuguese government.
 Though intended to stay in Tomar, the collection found its way to the Portuguese Ministry of Finance's Historic Archive, where it sat in storage for decades.
 Currently the collection is held at the Mário Sottomayor Cardia Library of Social Sciences at the Universidade Nova de Lisboa, where it is being inventoried and cataloged as the Biblioteca Samuel Schwarz (Samuel Schwarz Library).

 Schwarz's 1925 book Os cristãos novos em Portugal no século XX (The New Christians in Portugal in the 20th Century) has been republished posthumously four times: twice in Portuguese; once in Hebrew in 2005; and once in French in 2015.
 There are plans to translate it into English by 2021.

-In January 2008 the Jewish Museum of Belmonte dedicated a gallery in Schwarz's honor.
+In January 2008 the Belmonte Jewish Museum dedicated a gallery in Schwarz's honor.
 In 2019 the municipality of Belmonte named one of the town's squares after and erected a bust of Schwarz in honor of his contributions to the town and its Jewish community.